TuanTran1504/Optimization-LLM-Agent/README.md

 # Optimization LLM:

+🔍 Overview

+This project explores how Generative AI and optimization can be combined to make complex problem-solving more accessible.
+The system is designed to let users define Travelling Salesman Problem (TSP) scenarios through natural language conversation, which are then interpreted, formalized, and solved automatically.
+Built with LangGraph, the framework integrates conversational input, semantic parsing, and optimization tools into a coherent, intelligent agent system.

+🧩 Core Components

+Conversational Problem Specification – Users describe TSP scenarios via dialogue; the system extracts entities, routes, and constraints.

+Input Parsing and Formalization – The input is transformed into structured parameters suitable for computational processing.

+Optimization and Solution Delivery – The system integrates high-performance solvers (e.g., OR-Tools, Concorde, LKH) to compute efficient routes and explain the results clearly.

-Open AI Key and Google Map API Key is needed to run this \\
+Open AI Key and Google Map API Key is needed to run this \
 Put them in a .env file in the root and in the extraction_tools folders

 ## ⚙️ Setup